OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### App Binary

+iOS app binaries are so-called fat binary, which allows an application to be deployed on all devices (32- and 64-bit).
 In contrast to Android, where you can actually decompile the app binary to Java code, the iOS app binaries can only be disassembled.

 Refer to the chapter "Reverse Engineering and Tampering on iOS" for more details.

-MYTODO give more details

 ###### Native Libraries